Spiced Tilapia on Roti, “Spice Monger”, Organic Spices from the Wayanad district of Kerala

-Stories of kings and queens, adventurous explorers commissioned to traveling the high seas, scouting out new or distant lands, exotic places, these were among my most favorite social studies lessons in grade school, and inspiring enough intrigue that I’m fairly certain I read every explorer book available at the library during the time.
+Stories of kings and queens, adventurous explorers commissioned to travel the high seas, scouting out new or distant lands, and exotic places, these were among my favorite social studies lessons in grade school and inspired enough intrigue that I’m fairly certain I read every explorer book available at the library during the time.

 These were not books merely about historical dates and history, they were stories of drama, power, wealth, even war, trade routes whose often treacherous journeys merged people together from different points around the globe, exchanging premium goods, sharing knowledge, and most frequently at the heart, seeking the richest of treasures, spices.

-Over the years my fascination with spices has heightened in delight of their culinary uses and the many diverse combinations that enhance the depth and flavor of foods, even a simple dish like today’s Spiced Tilapia on Roti.
-It is an interesting contrast, however, having once been absorbed in the journeys of trade and explorer books, those whose pages lived stories and tales of dangerous risks seeking travel routes for spice, to today, where we so easily access these very same spices within a mere reach of a box, rack, or cabinet shelf.
+Over the years my fascination with spices has heightened in the delight of their culinary uses and the many diverse combinations that enhance the depth and flavor of foods, even a simple dish like today’s Spiced Tilapia on Roti with sourced spices from the “Spice Monger”.
+It is an interesting contrast, however, having once been absorbed in the journeys of trade and explorer books, those whose pages lived stories and tales of dangerous risks seeking travel routes for spice to today where we so easily access these very same spices within a mere reach of a box, rack, or cabinet shelf.

 What’s more, I even have dear friends from a precise place among those traveled lands once considered foreign, exotic, distant places on the earth, Kerala, India, a place which continues among the most famous of places for its treasured, premium spices.